 Investigate.
 Inform.
 Inspire.

-Published Scientific Papers
+Published Scientific Literature

-Raincoast’s in-house scientists, collaborating graduate students, postdoctoral fellows, and professors make us unique among NGOs.
+Raincoast’s in-house scientists, collaborating graduate students, postdoctoral fellows, and professors make us unique among conservation groups.
+We work with First Nations, academic institutions, government and other NGOs to gather information and build support for decisions that protect marine and terrestrial ecosystems, their components and processes.
 We conduct applied, process-oriented, and hypothesis-driven research that has immediate and relevant utility for the conservation debate and the collective body of scientific knowledge.

 Our 2012 PLoS paper uses grizzlies to assess harvest impacts of sockeye fisheries.
 It’s an example of how ecosystem objectives can be considered in salmon management.

 With myriad stressors in the Salish Sea, the last thing killer whales and humpbacks need is to be approached too closely by whale watching and recreational boats.
 The rise of ...Read more